 Table 3.2 shows passengers by domestic and international itineraries.
 Thirty-two percent, or 131,249 domestic travelers, and 28 percent, or 6,990 international travelers, used PUW.
 An estimated 55 percent of PUW catchment area domestic passengers diverted to GEG while 41 percent of international passengers diverted to GEG.
-Thirteen percent of domestic and 31 percent of international passengers diverted to 32 percent or 138,239 of the total 435,521 domestic and international catchment area passengers.
+Thirteen percent of domestic and 31 percent of international passengers diverted to other airports.
+Overall, PUW retained 32 percent or 138,239 of the total 435,521 domestic and international catchment area passengers.